WNBA Lockout Odds: Will The 2026 WNBA Regular Season Start On Time?

 Promo Code: BOOKIESBG150

-That’s because the WNBA’s collective bargaining agreement is scheduled to wrap up on Halloween, with players looking to drastically overhaul the league’s revenue sharing and baseline pay structure ahead of the next round of expansion.
-That will add the Portland Fire and Toronto Tempo in 2026, with three more teams in Cleveland (2028), Detroit (2029) and Philadelphia (2030) slated to join in coming years.
+While the WNBA’s collective bargaining agreement is scheduled to wrap up on Halloween, with players looking to drastically overhaul the league’s revenue sharing and baseline pay structure ahead of the next round of expansion that will add the Portland Fire and Toronto Tempo in 2026, with three more teams in Cleveland (2028), Detroit (2029) and Philadelphia (2030) slated to join in coming years, such an agreement would give both sides ample time to reach an agreement that would prevent the first full work stoppage in league history.

-Given the uncertainty surrounding the league’s immediate future, the team at Bookies.com broke down the odds of the first-ever WNBA lockout, with the tea leaves indicating such an outcome is more likely than not right now.
+Given the uncertainty surrounding the league’s immediate future, the team at Bookies.com broke down the odds of the first-ever WNBA lockout in 2025, with the tea leaves indicating such an outcome is more likely than not right now.

 What To Know About WNBA CBA Talks